security-notes/infobyte-faraday-wiki/Executive-Report.md

 The reports can be seen from a list.
 On the list we create or eliminate documents.

-If you want to create a new report, it´s necessary to complete the following information in the form:
+If you want to create a new report, it's necessary to complete the following information in the form:

 * Title
 * Scope